What is cat insurance?

 Accident and illness pet insurance

-This type of policy provides coverage for accidents, as well as for the treatment costs associated with certain illnesses and diseases your pet might suffer from.
+This type of policy provides coverage for accidents, as well as for the treatment costs associated with certain illnesses and diseases your cat might suffer from.
 Depending on the policy, this could mean coverage for illnesses and diseases such as cancer, diabetes, outer and inner ear infections and arthritis.

 Comprehensive pet insurance